 Diesel engines – and particularly older diesel engines – emit greater quantities of certain air pollutants, such as nitrogen dioxide.
 And so, politicians have started to take action against them.
 For example, the Mayor of London, Sadiq Khan, intends to turn the centre of the city into an ‘Ultra-Low Emission Zone’ in 2019, and will introduce a special ‘Emissions Surcharge’ in the meantime.
 Both of these policies will impose fees on the oldest, dirtiest vehicles travelling through the capital.

 Given how important these decisions could be for thousands of motorists, they must be central to the Conservatives’ election manifesto, right?
 Not really.
 The Air Quality Plan isn’t mentioned once.
-Neither are diesel taxes.
-Neither is a scrappage scheme.
-What is there is a generic pledge to ‘take action against poor air quality in urban areas,’ along with a general commitment to ultra-low emission vehicles.
+Neither are diesel taxes, nor is a scrappage scheme.
+What is there is a generic pledge to ‘take action against poor air quality in urban areas', along with a general commitment to ultra-low emission vehicles.
 We’ll have to wait until after a Conservative election victory to hear any details.

-As for the other parties, Labour’s manifesto does promise to introduce a ‘Clean Air Act’, but don’t give any specifics about its contents.
-The Greens would look to increase Vehicle Excise Duty on diesel vehicles, alongside a scrappage scheme.
-Whereas UKIP agree with the idea of scrappage schemes, but little else.
-They would ‘prevent diesel drivers from being penalised through higher taxes, parking fees, or emissions’ zone charging.’
+As for the other parties, Labour’s manifesto does promise to introduce a ‘Clean Air Act’, but doesn't give any specifics about its contents.
+The Greens would look to increase Vehicle Excise Duty on diesel vehicles, alongside a scrappage scheme, whereas UKIP agree with the idea of scrappage schemes, but little else.
+They would ‘prevent diesel drivers from being penalised through higher taxes, parking fees, or emissions’ zone charging'.

 Ever since George Osborne, the former Chancellor, announced his £15 billion plan for improving the country’s highways and byways, roads have become a theme of British politics.